longevityframework/longevity/manual/query/cassandra-query-limits.md

 Cassandra queries only support `orderBy` clauses in very limited
 circumstances:

-- The entire partition of the partition key has to be in the query filter with `eqs`.
+- The entire partition of the primary key has to be in the query filter with `eqs`.
-- Only post partition properties of a partial partition key can be mentioned in the `orderBy` clause.
+- Only post partition properties of a partially partitioned primary key can be mentioned in the `orderBy` clause.
 - They must be included in order.
 - Either everything is ascending or everything is descending.